UCSD-SEELab/ENLACE2024/README.md

 To begin, the data recorded in the ExtraSensory app is collected and stored on its corresponding server.
 Once the data are obtained, the data is unzipped, processed, and saved in a folder.

 2. Data analysis
-The labels reported by users are graphed to visualize activities over time and identify the main activities.
+The labels users report are graphed to visualize activities over time and identify the main activities.

+3. Feature extraction on sensor dataset
+Sensor features were extracted

 ## Result

-4.